krishgoel2146/html-basic-website/README.md

 # html-basic-website
-"Basic html which includes paragraph , link and headings"
+"Basic html using paragraph , link and headings"